 As you probably know, I am in loooooove with lemon.
 Love it like I want to marry it.
 For many years I *thought* I hated lemon desserts, but boy am I glad I realized I was wrong.

 Lemon desserts rock.

 Sometimes I feel like a rich, indulgent, chocolate dessert.
 Sometimes I crave peanut butter.
 And often times I just crave citrus.
 I want that sweet and tart flavor and I want it baaaaad.
 These bars?
 These white chocolate lemon bars are for one of those times.

 I love these.
 Love them like I want to marry them.

 When trying to decide what my next crust concoction should be, I realized I didn’t have a basic lemon bar on my site.
-I have lots of lemon recipes – but no classic lemon bars.
+I have lots of lemon recipes and even lemon meringue pie bars – but no classic lemon bars.

 Now I do.